IdkWhatUsernameToPick/FridayThe13thKillerPuzzleKillerMarathon/README.md

 pip install mss numpy psutil pydirectinput keyboard pywin32

 **How to use:**
-set your resolution in the game to 1920x1080, open the Python file while the game is open, launch killer marathon
+set your resolution in the game to 1920x1080 (fullscreen), open the Python file while the game is open, launch killer marathon